Texas Data Privacy and Security Act: Key Insights on Privacy Law

 You can cover all the activities with a single assessment.

-The Texas Attorney General will enforce the TDPSA once it becomes effective.
-They will have the power to initiate investigations regarding potential breaches of the TDPSA, as well as requesting and examining Data Protection Assessments to verify compliance with the legislation.
+The Texas Attorney General enforces the TDPSA.
+The Texas Attorney General may initiate investigations regarding potential breaches of the TDPSA, as well as requesting and examining Data Protection Assessments to verify compliance with the legislation.
 Unlike California, Texas will not have a dedicated data protection agency.
 It's important to note that the TDPSA does not grant individuals a private right of action.

-If you violate the TDPSA, you will be given a 30-day grace period to remedy the violations.
-Failure to take corrective action within this timeframe may result in the Attorney General imposing civil penalties of up to $7,500 for each violation.
+The TDPSA grants you a 30-day grace period to address any violations.
+Failure to take corrective action within this timeframe may result in the Attorney General imposing civil penalties of up to USD 7,500 for each violation.
 A violation of one consumer’s rights counts as one violation.
-Violation of 1,000 consumer’s rights counts as 1,000 violations, multiplied by up to $7,500.
+Violation of 1,000 consumer’s rights counts as 1,000 violations, multiplied by up to USD 7,500.
 Fines can add up quickly.